hiddenderek/lib-flow/README.md

 Note how flows now contain async generator functions which allow for both yield and await functionality.

-As a result, all of the tools described below are optional and you are free to use whatever functionality you like!
+As a result, all of the tools described in this documentation are optional and you are free to use /create whatever functionality you like!

 You will notice that flows are a class that is instantiated with multiple different properties.
 These are all the possiple properties and their types: